jcallesh/PNG-pmwd-Suite/docs/source/access.rst

 Data Access
 ***********

-The PNG-pmwd data are publicly available through the `Globus <https://www.globus.org/>`__ file transfer service.
+The PNG-pmwd data is publicly available through the `Globus <https://www.globus.org/>`__ file transfer service.

 You can access the collection directly using the following link: